 A slide using the metropolis theme

-If writing custom CSS is the totally flexible but more challenging option to tweaking your xaringan slides, then using a custom theme is simpler but a lot less flexible.
-Custom themes allow you to easily use others’ pre-built CSS, but don’t give you the ability to tweak it further.
+If writing custom CSS is the totally flexible but more challenging option for tweaking your xaringan slides, then using a custom theme is simpler but a lot less flexible.
+Custom themes allow you to easily use others’ prebuilt CSS but not to tweak it further.

 The xaringanthemer Package

 A nice middle ground between writing custom CSS and applying someone else’s theme is to use the xaringanthemer package by Garrick Aden-Buie.
 This package includes several built-in themes but also allows you to easily create your own custom theme.
-After installing the package, adjust the css line in your YAML to use the xaringan-themer.css file:
+After installing the package, adjust the css line in your YAML to use the xaringan-themer.css file like so:

 ---